 The College's key performance indicators, targets and results are set out below.
-The College recruited less students in 2019/20 but maintained good achievement rates and quality.
+The College recruited more students in 2020/21 and maintained good achievement rates and quality.
 It was able to become more cost efficient and the Covid-19 situation led to net savings on operating costs.
-The improved financial performance and the delayed capital project resulted in an even stronger liquidity.
+The improved financial performance and the delayed capital project and timing differences in relation to the capital grant receipts and related expenditure resulted in an even stronger liquidity.

-Key Performance Targets Measure / Target Actual for 2019 / 20 Student number target (16-18 Full time) 4,001 (2018/19) 3,434 Student achievement 87% 87% Operating Surplus / EBITDA as % of income 7% 11% Current Ratio 2.1:1 4.4:1 OfSTED Good Good
+Key Performance Targets Measure / Target Actual for 2020 /

+2021

+Student number target 3648 3,528

+(16-18 Full time)

+Student achievement 87% Up to 88.7%

+Operating Surplus / EBITDA as % 10% 11%

+of income

+Current Ratio 3.67:1 4.65:1

+OfSTED Good Good